phalcon/documentation/docs/tutorial-rest.md

 !!! warning "WARNING"

-    This is just a sample application.
+    This is a sample application.
 It lacks a lot of features such as authentication, authorization, sanitization of input, and error management to name a few.
 Please use it as a building block for your application, or as a tutorial to understand how you can build a REST API with Phalcon.
 You can also have a look at the [rest-api][rest-api] project.

 ## Methods